-Over 7000 customer service teams use Hiver to deliver brilliant customer support, including the likes of Harvard University, Lonely Planet, Hubspot, Oxford Business Group, Capterra, among others.
+Over 7000 customer service teams from startups and large enterprises use Hiver to deliver brilliant customer support, including the likes of Harvard University, Lonely Planet, Hubspot, Oxford Business Group, Capterra, among others.

 You can always sign up for a 14-day Free Trial to see if Hiver works for your team.